paranoidninja/SheltreX/README.md

-# SheltreX - Botnet builder built on Elasticsearch and Kibana with the help of C++ and Python
+# SheltreX - C2 builder built on Elasticsearch and Kibana with the help of C++ and Python

 <-- The repository is under development.
 The whole code will be release by 15th April 2018 -->